MdRasel0/demo-class/README.md

 # demo-class
-Great repository names are short and memorable.
 Need inspiration?
-How about potential-octo-journey?
+How about potential-octo-journey? this is demo project file for class.